awsdocs/amazon-dynamodb-developer-guide/doc_source/AutoScaling.Console.md

 As your application drives read and write traffic to your table, DynamoDB auto scaling dynamically modifies the table's throughput settings\.

 To view these auto scaling activities on the DynamoDB console, choose the table that you want to work with\.
 Choose **Capacity**, and then expand the **Scaling activities** section\.
-When your table's throughput settings are modified, you will see informational messages here\.
+When your table's throughput settings are modified, you see informational messages here\.

 ## Modifying or Disabling DynamoDB Auto Scaling Settings<a name="AutoScaling.Console.Modifying"></a>